 Community gardens in the parks provides opportunities for citizens to work together with neighbors to participate in or start a community garden in a local park.
 The City of Fayetteville is promoting and expanding greening efforts in our community by providing valuable outdoor space for citizens in Fayetteville to garden together.

-There are 2 options available for participating in the community gardens in the parks program.
-You can participate in an existing park land community garden by having your name added to a waiting list and attending spring registration.
+There are two options available for participating in the community gardens in the parks program.
+You can participate in an existing park land community garden by having your name added to a waiting list if the garden is full.
 Or you can work with other citizens to build a community garden on park land near your neighborhood.
-To have your name added to the waiting list email.
+To have your name added to the waiting list email Parks Volunteers.

 Existing Park Land Community Gardens